-As of the record date for the annual meeting, FNF's directors and executive officers beneficially owned approximately 5.2% of the total voting power of the outstanding shares of Old FNF common stock.
+As of the record date, directors and executive officers of FNF and their affiliates were entitled to vote approximately [] shares of Old FNF common stock, or approximately []% of the shares of Old FNF common stock outstanding on that date.
 We currently expect that FNF's directors and executive officers will vote their shares in favor of each of the proposals to be considered at the annual meeting, although none of them has entered into any agreement obligating them to do so.